sparsh013/Analog-Clock/README.md

 ### Usage

-The clock will automatically display the current time when opened in a browser.
+The clock automatically displays the current time when opened in a browser.
 No additional input is required.

 ### Contributing